Sognefjord Span

 The Sognefjord Spans are the second, third, and fourth longest spans in the world situated east of Hermansverk/Leikanger in Vestland county, Norway.
 They are located in Sogndal Municipality, Vik Municipality, and Lærdal Municipality.
 The spans are part of different powerlines which traverse the county.
 The Sognefjord Span crosses the deep fjord valley, so the pylons of these spans are not taller than ordinary pylons.
 In order to avoid any approaches or contacts between the conductors, each is mounted on a separate pylon at the end of the span, which is built as a steel framework tower.

 Span 1

 This span is part of the powerline between Hermansverk and Vikøyri and was built in the 1950s.
 It has a length of 4850 m.
 This span was the longest span in the world until the inauguration of Ameralik Span.
-This span crosses the Sognefjord in north-south direction.
+This span crosses the Sognefjord in a north-south direction.
 It has 4 conductors, one of which is for reserve.